 The Group's operations are dependent on having access to competitively priced funding for lease portfolio assets.
 This funding is secured using two primary funding models, principal & agency and securitisation warehouses.
-A loss of access to funding or a material change to the terms of our funding could adversely affect the Group's ability to attract or retain customers.
+A loss of access to funding or a material change to the terms of our funding could adversely affect the Group's ability to attract or ERP system, which will allow originations to be funded using retain customers.
 The Group's securitisation warehouses typically have two-year terms.
 At the expiration date, the Group is exposed to the risk that financiers may not have the appetite to extend the facility.
 If this occurs, the facility will enter an orderly amortisation phase, but no new business could be originated under the relevant facility.
 The Group is also exposed to the risk that the funding cost of the securitisation warehouses increases at the point of facility extension.
 An increase in funding costs would impact the profitability of the back-book as well as the ability to originate new leases at competitive pricing.